-- To call the file manager, press the PGM MGT key (see "File Management: Fundamentals" on page 87). - ▶ Display the datum tables: Press the soft keys SELECT TYPE and SHOW .D. - ▶ Select the desired table or enter a new file name. - ▶ Edit the file.
+- To call the file manager, press the PGM MGT key, see "File Management: Fundamentals" on page 85. - ▶ Display the datum tables: Press the soft keys SELECT TYPE and SHOW .D. - ▶ Select the desired table or enter a new file name. - ▶ Edit the file.
 The soft-key row comprises the following functions for editing:

 Function Soft key

 Select beginning of table BEGIN

-Select end of table END ↓
+Select end of table END

 Go to previous page PAGE

 Go to next page PAGE

 Insert line (only possible at end of table) INSERT

-Delete line DELETE LINE
+Delete line DELETE

-Function Soft key Confirm entered line and go to the beginning of next line NEXT LINE Add the entered number of lines (reference points) to the end of the table APPEND N LINES Select list view (standard) or form view.
-LIST
+Confirm the entered line and go to the beginning of the next line NEXT LINE

+Add the entered number of lines (reference points) to the end of the table APPEND N LINES